 One very good example of this is “effect” versus “affect.”

 According to Merriam-Webster, affect (the verb) produces “a material influence upon or alteration in,” while effect (the noun) focuses on “a change that results when something is done or happens.”
 Basically, a person, place, or thing does something (affect) to provide a result (effect).

-- Increasing traffic can affect commute times.
+- Increasing website traffic can affect how well you convert customers.

 Phonetic mix-ups cause confusion

 Part of the affect/effect mix-up is due to their “phonetic similarity.”
 In other words, they sound alike.